AlexandrChek/currency-converter/README.md

 ## Description

-### **It is a responsive and fully adaptive web application (SPA), built on mobile first technology, based on Vue-cli 3 & API requests.
+### **It is a fully responsive web application (SPA), built on mobile first technology, based on Vue-cli 3 & API requests.
 It is a currency and cryptocurrency converter.**

 ***
 <br/>